yandex-cloud/docs/en/compute/operations/images-with-pre-installed-software/get-list.md

 - API

-   1. Get an [IAM token](../../../iam/concepts/authorization/iam-token.md) for authentication in these examples:
+   1. Get an [IAM token](../../../iam/concepts/authorization/iam-token.md) used for authentication in the examples:
       {% if product == "yandex-cloud" %}* [Instructions](../../../iam/operations/iam-token/create.md) for users with a Yandex account.{% endif %}
       * [Instructions](../../../iam/operations/iam-token/create-for-sa.md) for a service account.
       * [Instructions](../../../iam/operations/iam-token/create-for-federation.md) for a federated account.